 Let Plytix PIM pick up the slack

-Shopify businesses have been flocking to Plytix to help automate product information.
+Shopify businesses have been flocking to Plytix to help automate data.
 Our affordable PIM solution has been a real game-changer for teams with complex data wanting to sell everywhere and improve customer experiences.
 As a result, we’ve seen that PIM adopters have improved sales, operating margins, market reach, and customer satisfaction in just two years.
 Crazy, huh?
 Well, what are you waiting for?
 Get started now.
-Try our FREE PIM—no strings attached.
+Try our FREE PIM for Shopify—no strings attached.